The page navigation is complete. You may now navigate the page content as you wish.

 Whatever functionality you decide to implement, be mindful of all these possible subtleties and complexities.

 At a bare minimum we recommend clearly communicating to the user if they have selected rows outside of their current view and how many out of the total data set are selected.
-We're working to document these scenarios as they arise, in the meantime contact the HDS team for assistance.
+We're working to document these scenarios as they arise, in the meantime contact the Design Systems Team for assistance.

 More examples